 Katie contributes to Woodstock’s policy development, outreach, coalition building, and communications efforts.
-Katie also contributes to Woodstock's research and analysis, including reports on the disparate impacts of negative equity on Chicago area communities and racial disparities in FHA/VA lending.
-Interests include impacts of and solutions to the foreclosure crisis, homeownership preservation, community reinvestment, consumer finance, student debt, financial reform, and financial security over the life cycle.
+Katie also contributes to Woodstock's research and analysis, including reports on the effect of demographics and institutional characteristics on student debt, disparate impacts of negative equity on Chicago area communities and racial disparities in FHA/VA lending.
+Interests include student debt reform, impacts of and solutions to the foreclosure crisis, homeownership preservation, community reinvestment, consumer finance, financial reform, and financial security over the life cycle.
 Her projects include crafting informative and engaging communications strategies for economic security issues, assisting the convening of the Regional Home Ownership Preservation Initiative, and developing ways to make Woodstock's data and research more accessible and interactive.

 “I combine data-driven policy analysis and effective communication strategies to advocate for better policy solutions to issues facing low-wealth communities and communities of color,” says Katie.